Master of social work degree program Overview

 The ability to balance the demands of the MSW program, work responsibilities, and your personal/family commitments will depend on many factors.
 Key among these will be your own organizational and time-management skills, the intensity of the demands on your time, and your personal support system.
 If it is a priority for you to be able to work full-time for as long as possible while completing the MSW program, we recommend that you consider pursuing the three- or four-year options.
 The longer program options will allow you to work full-time before starting your generalist field placement year.

-Generally speaking it has been our experience that many MSW students are able to work part-time (hours vary by individual student) during the generalist field placement year.
+Generally speaking it has been our experience that many Master of Social Work candidates are able to work part-time (hours vary by individual student) during the generalist field placement year.
 Because of the time commitment required for concentration field placements, we have found that students have very limited availability for work during the final year of the program.

 The staff in our Field Education and Career Services Office will work with you to prepare you for seeking positions while you’re enrolled at Erikson and upon graduating from the program.
 You’ll receive feedback on your resume and cover letters, and we also maintain a job board on our campus portal where employers list part-time and full-time positions for which they’re hiring.